Zapier GDPR 2026 Germany — DPA, Article 28, SCCs and EU data transfers for German companies

 Deletion Commitments

 The DPA should specify what happens to data when the relationship ends: when task histories are deleted, whether logs are purged, and within what timeframe.
-Zapier task histories can contain personal data that outlives the use case they were created for.
-Verify that the deletion terms match your own retention policy and that downstream copies in connected systems are addressed.
+Zapier task histories, error payloads, and replay data can contain personal data that outlives the actual business purpose.
+Verify that the deletion terms match your retention policy and that downstream copies in connected systems are addressed as well.

 Zapier Data Transfers: Is US Processing Still Happening?